Nationals hold early lead, secure sweep against Rays

-Washington scored four early runs, Anibal Sanchez won for the second time in four starts and the Nationals held on Tuesday night in a 5-3 victory over the visiting Tampa Bay Rays.
+Washington scored four early runs, Anibal Sanchez won for the second time in his last four starts and the Nationals held on Tuesday night in a 5-3 victory over the visiting Tampa Bay Rays.

 The off-speed work by Sanchez (2-4) kept the Rays off-balance in his five scoreless innings before the visitors scored three times against him in the sixth.